A budget is a plan for how you spend the money you earn or receive each month.

 - Holidays & Gifts

 - Enter income and expenses into a budgeting app or budget calculator.
-Are you living within your means?
-Are you spending less than or equal to the amount of money you have coming in each month?
+Are your expenses less than or equal to your income?

-If your money going out is more than what is coming in, you are most likely
+If more money is going out than coming in, you are most likely borrowing

-borrowing from the next month’s budget or going into debt.
-Either way,
+from the next month’s budget or going into debt.
+Either way, you are

 Seek out as many scholarships as possible.
-They won't come find you!
+They won't find you!
 Explore scholarship opportunities here.